securespherelabsdev/ciphershield-toofan/README.md

 ## Who built this and why

-CipherShield was built by **SecureSphereLabs** in partnership with **Kerala Police** to support **Operation Toofan**, an ongoing counter-narcotics initiative.
+CipherShield was built by **SecureSphereLabs** to support **Operation Toofan**, an ongoing counter-narcotics initiative.
 The platform exists because useful intelligence often goes unreported: witnesses fear retaliation, distrust digital systems, or simply cannot find a safe channel.
 CipherShield eliminates the technical risk of reporting by making identity retention architecturally impossible, not merely policy-prohibited.

 The codebase is MIT-licensed and fully open to audit by security researchers, civil society organisations, and the press.